 The Opuntia ficus indica uses its fleshy, club-shaped leaves to store water in periods of drought.
 Under its impenetrable exterior, these leaves (or cladodes) contain a juicy and tender gel full of mucilages and other polysaccharides that bind and preserve water molecules.

-In our part of the Mediterranean, traditional farmers working their fields in the summer heat understand the moisturising, soothing and protective properties of the prickly pear and will break off a leaf to smear the cool natural gel on their skin.
-It also has wound healing properties.
+In our part of the Mediterranean, traditional farmers working their fields in the summer heat understood the moisturising, soothing and protective properties of the prickly pear and would break off a leaf to smear the cool natural gel on their skin.
+It also has wound healing properties rather like aloe vera mucilage does.

-We therefore use not only the cold-pressed (extra virgin, if you like) prickly pear seed oil, but also innovative natural actives extracted from the flesh of the prickly pear.
+We therefore use not only the cold-pressed (extra virgin, if you like) prickly pear seed oil, but also innovative natural actives extracted from the flesh of the prickly pear both in water-soluble powdered and soothing, gelatinous forms.

-These innate natural properties are what make the prickly or barbary fig particular interesting to anyone seeking an incredibly effective ingredient in mature skincare.
+These innate natural properties are what make the prickly pear, also called barbary fig, particular interesting to anyone seeking an incredibly effective ingredient in mature skincare.

 Benefits Of Prickly Pear Oil for Skin

-Prickly pear oil is renowned for its intensive anti-ageing benefits and, in fact, contains high amounts of Vitamin E compared to most other natural seed oils used in cosmetics today.
-Vitamin E is a powerful antioxidant that neutralizes free radicals and promotes cell renewal to give the appearance of plumper more youthful skin.
+Prickly pear oil is renowned for its intensive anti-ageing benefits and, in fact, contains high amounts of vitamin E compared to most other natural seed oils used in cosmetics today.
+Vitamin E is a powerful antioxidant that neutralises free radicals and promotes cell renewal to give the appearance of plumper more youthful skin.

 Prickly Pear also contains a unique class of antioxidants called Betalains that offer potent anti-ageing properties, and are also found in acai berry, blueberries, pomegranates, goji berries and beers, although in smaller amounts.